Novosvitlivka refugee convoy attack

-On 18 August 2014, a convoy of refugees fleeing heavy fighting near Luhansk, Ukraine, was hit by an artillery strike.
+On 18 August 2014, during the war in Donbas, a convoy of refugees fleeing heavy fighting near Luhansk, Ukraine, was hit by an artillery strike.
 At least 17 people were killed in the strike which the Ukrainian government blamed on insurgents affiliated with the Luhansk People's Republic.
 The insurgents denied striking any convoy and blamed the attack on the Ukrainian government.

 Background

 The convoy was struck near the village of Novosvitlivka, in Krasnodon Raion.
 The village is southeast of Luhansk city, and is a vital crossroads.
 Government forces said they had recaptured it from the insurgents on 14 August, but fighting in the area continued.